-$IC{50}$ Values.
-The concentrations of the metabolites formed were calculated from a calibration curve using authentic metabolite standards.
-The P450 activities were expressed as picomoles per minute per milligram of microsomes.
-The degree of inhibition was determined by comparing the formation of metabolites in the presence of different concentrations of GalNAc siRNA versus vehicle control.
-The $IC{50}$ values were calculated from the percentage of vehicle control activity using GraphPad Prism 7 for Windows (GraphPad Software, La Jolla, CA) and applying eq.
-1. Comparison of three parameter (hillslope = -1) or four parameter fitting was conducted to determine the best fit.
-Curve fitting was not carried out in cases where the inhibition at the highest concentration of test article was $\leq 10\%$ of the control value, rather the $IC{50}$ value was set to greater than the highest concentration of GalNAc siRNA tested.
-The calculated $IC{50}$ values for positive controls were compared with reported literature values and results typically obtained at QPS (Newark, DE)
+Concentrations of the metabolites formed were calculated from a calibration curve using authentic metabolite standards.
+The CYP activities were expressed as pmol/min/mg of microsomes.
+The degree of inhibition was determined by comparing the formation of metabolites in the presence of different concentrations of GalNAc-siRNA versus vehicle control.
+IC{50} values were calculated from the percent vehicle control activity using Prism 7 for Windows (GraphPad Software, La Jolla, CA) and applying Equation 1.
+Comparison of three parameter (hillslope = -1) or four parameter fitting was conducted to determine the best fit.
+Curve fitting was not carried out in cases where the inhibition at the highest concentration of test article was \leq 10% of the control value, rather the IC{50} values for positive controls were compared with reported literature values and results typically obtained at QPS.

-$$Y = \min + \frac{\max - \min}{1 + (x/IC{50})^{-\text{hillslope}}} \tag{1}$$
+Equation 1 $$Y = min + \frac{max - min}{1 + (\frac{x}{IC{50}})^{-hillslope}}$$

-To determine if the test article is a time-dependent inhibitor, changes in the $IC{50}$ value from preincubated samples with NADPH were compared with the $IC{50}$ value from samples preincubated without NADPH.
-Time-dependent inhibition was indicated if the ratio of $IC{50}$ (without NADPH)/ $IC{50}$ (with NADPH) was >1.5 (Grimm et al., 2009).
-For the assay to be considered valid, the time-dependent controls had to cause at least a 20% change in the percentage of inhibition in the presence of NADPH.
+To determine if the test article is a time-dependent inhibitor, changes in IC50 value from preincubated samples with NADPH were compared to IC50 value from samples pre-incubated without NADPH.
+Time-dependent inhibition was indicated if the ratio of IC50 (without NADPH)/IC50 (with NADPH) is > 1.5 (Grimm et al., 2009).
+For the assay to be considered valid the time-dependent controls had to cause at least a 20% change in the % inhibition in the presence of NADPH.

-The $K_i$ values were estimated from the IC50 values using the Cheng-Prusoff equation (Cheng and Prusoff, 1973), assuming a competitive inhibition mechanism:
+K_i values were estimated from IC50 values using the Cheng-Prusoff equation (Cheng and Prusoff, 1973) assuming a competitive inhibition mechanism: